 Pipeline incidents can occur, but the incident rate is inherently much lower than other modes of transportation.
-According to a 2017 study by the respected Manhattan Institute,8 70 percent of crude oil and petroleum products are shipped by pipeline on a ton-per-mile basis.
-Tanker and barge traffic transports another 23 percent, with trucking accounting for 4 percent and rail the remaining 3 percent.
+According to the Bureau of Transportation, 82 percent of crude oil and petroleum products are shipped by pipeline on a ton-per-mile basis.
+Tanker and barge traffic transports another 9 percent, with rail accounting for the remaining 9 percent.

 If incidents and damages involving oil and gas transportation were proportionate to the volume of the commodities shipped, you'd expect the vast majority of incidents would involve pipelines, but that's not the case - by far.
-Citing U.S. Department of Transportation statistics, the study compared the rate of total incidents (from property damage to injuries to fatalities) between the different sectors measured by how many occurred per Billion Ton-Miles.
-The comparative findings in relation to pipelines were impressive: 7.11 for road transport; 2.20 for rail; and an astonishing 0.73 for natural gas pipelines and 0.66 for liquids.
+Citing U.S. Department of Transportation statistics from 2007-2016, the study compared the rate of total incidents (from property damage to injuries to fatalities) between the different sectors measured by how many occurred per Billion Ton-Miles.
+The comparative findings in relation to pipelines were impressive: 7.11 for road transport; 2.20 for rail; and an astonishing 0.73 for natural https://manhattan.institute/article/america-needs-more-pipelines-2, One "ton-mile" = moving one ton of freight one mile.